Brendan O'Connor (media personality)

 Brendan O'Connor (born 23 January 1970) is an Irish media personality and former comedian.
+He currently presents his own self titled radio show on RTÈ Radio 1 at the weekends and writes for the Sunday Independent.

-He presents the Current Affairs panel show Cutting Edge on RTÉ.
-He presented The Saturday Night Show on RTÉ from 2010 to 2015, he is also known for his columns in the Sunday Independent newspaper.
-He is also editor of the newspaper's Life Magazine.
+He presented the Current Affairs panel show Cutting Edge on RTÉ from 2016-2019.
+He also presented The Saturday Night Show on RTÉ from 2010 to 2015, and he is also known for his columns in the Sunday Independent newspaper.
+O'Connor is also editor of the newspaper's Life Magazine.

 O'Connor's pop career included a one-hit wonder as Fr Brian & the Fun Loving Cardinals, with the comedy song "Who's in the House", reaching number 3 on the Irish charts.

 O'Connor has pursued varied media career over several decades in Ireland.
 During the 1990s he appeared on Don't Feed the Gondolas, as well as on a number of other TV programmes.
 During the 2000s he served a member of the judging panel on Raidió Teilifís Éireann's (RTÉ) You're a Star TV talent contest before presenting The Apprentice: You're Fired! and The Saturday Night Show.
 With a salary of €228,500 in 2011, he is one of RTÉ's highest paid stars.